 Although not a necessary toiletry for all travelers (you may wax or just let it all hang out), for many, this is still essential toiletry packing for any trip.
 Grab some high-quality razors that’ll last several weeks while you travel.
 Or better yet, get a reusable razor like the Weishi for the closest shave you’ll ever get from a hand razor.

 While you can find razors pretty much anywhere in the world, picking up disposable razors can be annoying.
+Another alternative is to bag yourself an Electric Travel Shaver.

 Other Nice-to-have Toiletries